michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 because one of your fellow students may have an answer before the professor or GSI responds
 1. We are fortunate to have a GSI (TBA)
+1. Jacobs Hall Design Specialist [office hours](https://jacobsinstitute.berkeley.edu/our-space/design-specialists/)
 1. Your professor welcomes questions by email at any time, although answers may not be immediate depending on the time.

+RESPONSIBILITY

+This program is very generous in the multitude of assistance available, but it is your responsibility to seek this assistance if you need help.
+If you are traditionally shy about asking for help, consider this an opportunity to develop this very important skill.
+This skill is important not only for this course, but for your entire future.

 DISTRACTIONS